Evolui-Tecnologia-MVP-Proto/MindBitsComposer/replit.md

 - **Specialty-User Association**: Manages user expertise associations for access and workflow assignments.
 - **Dynamic Flow Filtering**: Uses an `application_filter` JSON criteria for documentation modals to dynamically display flows based on document field values.
 - **Flow Actions Tracking**: The `flow_actions` table tracks individual actions within document flow executions for auditing and progress monitoring, including a `flow_node` field to identify the specific flow node where each action occurred.
 When a documentation flow is initiated, the system automatically creates flow_action records for all nodes marked as executed (isExecuted = TRUE) in the flow definition.
+- **Flow Access Control**: Implemented comprehensive access control system for flow node execution based on user permissions.
+The system validates user access rights using the `adminRoleAcs` field in flow nodes against the user's `flowProcessAcs` permissions.
+When unauthorized users attempt to access restricted nodes, the system displays a "ATENÇÃO: Seu usuário não possui direitos a operar ações neste processo" message and disables all action buttons.

 ### Feature Specifications
 - **Toolbar-Based Container Editing**: Edit/delete functions for collapsible containers integrated into the Lexical editor toolbar, appearing conditionally.